 This is a teen open mic for spoken word artists, singers, rap artists, and others who want to share their voices and talents.
 This month features a special guest poet and teacher, Taino Brigs.
 Sign up to perform or come and enjoy a night of performances and music, by youth, for youth.
 Hosted by “Word in the Heights” alum Jilly Jillz.
 Calling all teens: Show off your best work at Word in the Heights!

-Calling all writers, rappers, musicians, orators, dancers, and artists of all kinds!
+The Washington Heights Music Fest in collaboration with W.H.A.M. will be hosting our monthly open mic at the Word Up Bookstore.
+All artists, poets, singers, writers and performers are invited and refreshments will be provided.
+All ages are welcome.
 Join us for the monthly Word Up Open Mic—first Fridays of the month—hosted by Jason Rosario, as all ages and persuasions gather to share, learn, and experience together.

 Tuesday, January 26, 7:00 PM